What Does an Escrow Agent Actually Do?

 The agent’s duties include ordering title reports, preparing closing statements, and ensuring all liens are cleared before the sale is finalized.
 They hold the buyer’s funds in trust and only release them to the seller once all contingencies, like home inspections and loan approvals, are satisfied.
 They act with good faith and reasonable skill to make sure every detail is handled correctly before closing the deal.

-Why a Neutral Party Is Key
+Why a Neutral Party is Your Best Ally

 The neutrality of an escrow agent is the cornerstone of a secure transaction.
 Because they have no financial stake in the outcome other than their fee, they can act as an impartial supervisor.
 This prevents potential conflicts of interest.
 For example, a real estate agent or attorney representing one of the parties cannot also serve as the escrow agent, as their primary duty is to their client, not the transaction as a whole.